aquarium and pond answers, information, articles, resources

 Basics, Identification, and TREATMENT in Aquarium and Pond Fish.

-Information about non parasite DETRITUS WORMS (commonly seen when an aquarium is cleaned or in aquariums with high bio loads and is an area with much confusion especially on the internet and often mis-identified as PLANARIA (Freshwater)).
+Information is included about non parasite Detritus Worms (commonly seen when an aquarium is cleaned or in aquariums with high bio loads and is an area with much confusion especially on the internet and often mis-identified as PLANARIA (Freshwater).
 More about Detritus Worms further into the article.

 PLATYHELMINTHES: